Last Updated on November 8, 2023 by Maryam Siddiqui

 Since people are often around company, greeting strangers is also common.
 Whether you’re walking down the street or grabbing a quick coffee – Portuguese people sure know how to make someone’s day.
 They don’t judge how close an acquaintance you are; they’re friendly and will most likely greet you “bom dia” (good morning) with a smile on their face.

 Our article on Learning Portuguese is a delightful read to know more common words before you move here.
+The locals will love you for trying even if you’re not great at it; don’t be shy.

 2. Drinking coffee after every meal